-Subject to board approval, we plan to sponsor an employee stock purchase plan following the completion of the offering.
-The new employee stock purchase plan will permit eligible employees (as defined in the employee stock purchase plan) to purchase up to shares of our common stock annually at a price of no less than 85% of the price per share of our common stock either at the beginning or the end of the six-month offering period, whichever is less.
-The compensation committee of our board of directors will administer the employee stock purchase plan.
+We plan to sponsor an employee stock purchase plan following the completion of the offering, which we refer to in this prospectus as the 2003 Employee Stock Purchase Plan.
+The 2003 Employee Stock Purchase Plan will permit eligible employees (as defined in the 2003 Employee Stock Purchase Plan) to purchase up to \$25,000 worth of our common stock annually over the course of two semi-annual offering periods at a price of no less than 85% of the price per share of our common stock either at the beginning or the end of each six-month offering period, whichever is less.
+The compensation committee of our board of directors will administer the 2003 Employee Stock Purchase Plan.
 Our board may amend or terminate the plan.
-The employee stock purchase plan will comply with the requirements of Section 423 of the Code.
+The 2003 Employee Stock Purchase Plan will comply with the requirements of Section 423 of the Code.
+We may issue a maximum of 500,000 shares of our common stock under this plan.
+This plan has been approved by the holders of a majority of outstanding shares of our common stock and preferred stock.